JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 It is possible to bind component values to properties with the following methods.

 ### Cell.graphProperty

+> Removed in 2023.3, please use `validationRequestor(property::afterPropagation)` instead.

 Binds `component` value changing to property.
 The property is updated when the value is changed and is not related to `DialogPanel.apply()`.